 Then she froze.

 She took in her appearance.
 Straight, dark brown hair cut in an asymmetrical bob framed her face.
-She lifted her arms to touch her face as she started at her reflection in the mirror.
-Her fingers lingered at her eyes.
+She lifted her arms to touch her face as she stared at her reflection in the mirror.
+Her fingers lingered near her eyes.
 One bright hazel eye stared back at her, the other was glowing, gold slit irises.

 What the fuck?